 Level of Encryption

 Did you know that VPN speed decreases when the encryption level increases?
 Yes, that’s why OpenVPN protocol is more secure than PPTP protocol but has significantly lesser speed.
 Suppose most of the tasks you do on the internet don’t need a high level of encryption.
-However, we at VPN Surf use the IKEv2 protocol, which is the balanced protocol with the best speeds with the best security.
+However, we at VPN Surf use the IKEv2 protocol, the balanced protocol with the best speeds and security.

 Number of Active Users on the VPN Server

 Many popular VPN service providers have their servers overloaded with users, which results in slow speeds.
-Before investing in a VPN, ensure that they provide a server status page with real-time bandwidth information.
+Before investing in a VPN, please ensure they provide a server status page with real-time bandwidth information.

 Now you know the basics of getting a VPN tested and check if it's worth it.
-There are many advantages of using a VPN, so don't rush into picking the ones out there without doing some testing.
+There are many advantages of using a VPN, so take your time picking the ones out there by doing some testing.
 However, if you encounter any VPN leaks, you can contact the VPN providers' support teams to fix them.
-If they aren't able to fix the problem, then move on to a quality VPN provider.
+If they can't fix the problem, move on to a quality VPN provider.

 Let us know in the comments below if you found this helpful and if you know any new ways to test a VPN connection.